chenweixiang/chenweixiang.github.io/_posts/2019-01-18-linux-kernel-reading.md

 参见《Linux Kernel Development.[3rd Edition].[Robert Love]》第5.
 System Calls章第System Call Handler节:

 Simply entering kernel-space alone is not sufficient because multiple system calls exist, all of which enter the kernel in the same manner.
 Thus, the system call number must be passed into the kernel.
-On x86, the syscall number is fed to the kernel via the eax register.
+On x86, the syscall number is fed to the kernel via the **eax** register.

 In addition to the system call number, most syscalls require that one or more parameters be passed to them.
 Somehow, user-space must relay the parameters to the kernel during the trap.
 The easiest way to do this is via the same means that the syscall number is passed: The parameters are stored in registers.
-On x86-32, the registers ebx, ecx, edx, esi, and edi contain, in order, the first five arguments.
+On x86-32, the registers **ebx**, **ecx**, **edx**, **esi**, and **edi** contain, in order, the first five arguments.
 In the unlikely case of six or more arguments, a single register is used to hold a pointer to user-space where all the parameters are stored.

 #### 5.5.4.2 系统调用的返回值